Coronavirus latest: Europe imposes drastic curbs to fight outbreak | DW | 17.03.2020

 05:43 India has closed the Taj Mahal, the country's top tourist site.
 The Indian financial hub of Mumbai ordered businesses providing non-essential services to keep half of staff home.

-05:30 Japanese authorities will ask all travelers coming from Europe, including Japanese citizens, to self-quarantine for two weeks on arrival in Japan, according to Japanese media reports.
+05:30 Japanese authorities will ask all travelers coming from Europe, including Japanese citizens, to self-quarantine for two weeks after arrival in Japan, according to Japanese media reports.

 Japan will also begin refusing entry to foreigners who have been in certain areas of Spain, Italy, Switzerland and Ireland.